Ann S. Masten

 My previous positions:

-I have served as President of the Society for Research in Child Development and President of Division 7 (Developmental) of APA.
-I was the first woman to direct (chair) the Institute of Child Development at the University of Minnesota (1999 – 2005).
+Before I retired in May of 2025, I was a professor at the Institute of Child Development, University of Minnesota Twin Cities from 1986 2025, where I was the first woman to serve as director (chair) for two terms (1999 – 2005).
+Over the years, I also have served as President of the Society for Research in Child Development and President of Division 7 (Developmental) of the American Psychological Association.
 I co-chaired a new Forum on Investing in Young Children Globally for the U.S. National Academies while also serving on their Board on Children, Youth, and Families (2010 – 2016).
 I was a U.S. Delegate to the International Congress of Psychology in Yokohama, Japan in 2016 and the Psychology Day speaker at the United Nations in 2017.

 Awards & accomplishments: